Skip to main content

 2. Research your knowledge base platform options

 There are tons of knowledge base software available on the market, but which one suits your business needs the most is for you to decide.
 Our advice?
 Take advantage of product demos to see the tools in action, share your specific business goals and challenges, and ask plenty of questions.
-For more information, look at our guide to the best work collaboration tools.

 3. Spend time structuring your content

-Without structure, no one will be able to find anything.
-Separate content by sections and audience to help users find their way around.
-User experience is key to successful knowledge base implementation.
+User experience is key to successful knowledge base creation.
 Let's say you're onboarding new employees: create a section dedicated to common questions and challenges new starters may have.
 You need each section to provide value, so take time to figure out your audience, what they need to know, and how to present that in an easily digestible way.

 4. Create new content and repurpose existing content

 Creating content is the most time-consuming part of building a knowledge base.
 You can generate content ideas in seconds, but writing it all?
 Days, weeks or months could lie ahead of you.
 That's why repurposing content is a great way to get ahead quickly.
-You might have access to old video guides or documentation you can re-shape and edit, making content creation much faster and easier.

 5. Make your content easy to find